Contrast-Security-OSS/docs/content/user/apps/manage/DeletingAnApplication.md

 ## Step 3: Reset the application

-It's best practice to reset the application to make sure that all associated vulnerabilities, URLs and components are properly cleared.
-Click the **Application Settings** (gear) icon in the top right of the **Application Overview** page.
+It's best practice to reset the application to make sure that all associated vulnerabilities, URLs and components are cleared properly.
+Click the **Application Settings** (gear) icon in the top right of the application **Overview** page.
 At the bottom of the dialog that appears, select the link to **Reset Application**.

 <a href="assets/images/Application-defaults-dialog.png" rel="lightbox" title="Reset an application in the Application Defaults dialog"><img class="thumbnail" src="assets/images/Application-defaults-dialog.png"/></a>